 25th March 2021

 Looking to teach children about their rich Welsh history and culture through your new curriculum?
 Not sure where to start?
-In this blog, Nicola Marriott, our Wales Curriculum Adviser, shares five essential steps for weaving it effectively through your whole school curriculum without getting overwhelmed.
+In this blog, Nicola Marriott, our Wales Curriculum Adviser, shares five essential steps for weaving it effectively through your primary curriculum without getting overwhelmed.

-As you may know, there’s been some debate recently about the perceived poor inclusion of Welsh history and culture in the new Curriculum for Wales guidance.
+As you may know, there was some debate earlier this year about the perceived poor inclusion of Welsh history and culture in the Curriculum for Wales guidance.
 Without going into the ins and outs, it’s clear that many people feel passionate about this topic.
 In response, the Minister for Education, Kirsty Williams, has stressed that Welsh history is a fundamental part of the new curriculum:

 ‘History will be intertwined across the curriculum, including literature, expressive arts and geography.
 I’d advise anyone to read the mandatory guidance before suggesting that Welsh history is not in our new curriculum.’
 Kirsty Williams, via Twitter.